generic tetromino game

 GameState.completed

-Represents which lines, if any, were cleared.
+Represents which lines, if any, were just cleared.
 Each of the lower 4 bits represents one line, from top to bottom going from least to most significant.
-If you just want to get a count of how many lines were cleared, see GameState:completedcount.
+If you just want to get a count of how many lines were cleared, use GameState:completedcount instead.

 GameState.completed: integer